cguenther0929/firework_controller/README.md

 * v1.0.0 -- This version, although very basic, is suitable to control a show.

 * v1.0.1 -- Minor updates that allow the user to easily exit the application.
 BAUD rate was changed to 9600.
 Successfully tested with XBee wireless controller and wireless igniter.

+* v1.2.0 -- Application now accepts --setcurrent and --getcurrent input arguments.
+These arguments can be used to see or set the fuse-current value.
+These features were successfully tested against the igniter.